pachamaltese/janeaustenr/README.md

 * `northangerabbey`:  *Northanger Abbey*, published posthumously in 1818
 * `persuasion`:  *Persuasion*, also published posthumously in 1818

+There is also a function `austen_books()` that returns a tidy data frame of all 6 novels.

 ## Installation

 To install the package type the following: